Audio Route

 3. Configure the Codec Mixing function.

-4. Configure Logical IO parameters for the audio stream.
+4. Configure Logical IO parameters for the audio streams.

 ADC Gain

-The figure shows that Voice Primary MIC selects AMIC1.
+The figure shows that Voice Primary MIC selects Amic1 Differential.

 The figure shows how to configure ADC Gain.

-If the Voice Primary MIC is configured under the Voice Category and AMIC1 is selected, the ADC Gain value of AMIC1 needs to be configured.
+If the Voice Primary MIC is configured under the Voice Category and Amic1 Differential is selected, the ADC Gain value of Amic1 Differential needs to be configured.

 Note